awslabs/aws-systems-manager/README.md

 # AWS Systems Manager
 Welcome to the Systems Manager community!
 Systems Manager allows you to automate common administrative tasks across resources on AWS and on-premises.
-Using Systems Manager you can group resources by applications, and automate operational tasks on those resources such as remote management, collecting inventory, patching and configuration management.
+Using Systems Manager, you can group resources by application and automate operational tasks on those resources.
+For example, you can remotely manage, collect inventory, patch, and configure your grouped resources.

 ## New to Systems Manager?
 Here are some resources for you to get started with Systems Manager: